Alfred Allen Paul Curtis

 Alfred Allen Paul Curtis (July 4, 1831 – July 11, 1908) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Wilmington in Delaware (1886–1896) and as an auxiliary bishop of the Archdiocese of Baltimore in Maryland (1897–1908).
-Curtis had served as an Episcopal priest before converting to Catholicism.
+Curtis had served as an Episcopal priest for 12 years before converting to Catholicism.

 Biography

 Early life

 Alfred Curtis was born on July 4, 1831, near Rehobeth, Maryland, to Episcopalian parents.
 He attended the country school his father had founded, but taught himself Latin, Greek, and the works of Shakespeare.
 Following his father's death in 1849, the family moved to Pocomoke City, Maryland.
 Curtis took a job as an assistant teacher at an academy in Princess Anne, Maryland, to support the family.
 Curtis began studying for the ministry in 1855.
 After an examination before Episcopalian ministers in Berlin, Maryland, he was ordained a deacon in 1856.